 Does Templafy use sub-processors in the provision of the services?

 Templafy may use sub-processors, including affiliates of Templafy, as well as third-party companies, to provide, secure, or improve the Services, and such sub-processors may have access to Client Data.

-    Our Data Processing Agreement - Exhibit 3 provides an up-to-date list of the names and locations of all sub-processors.
+Our List of sub-processors provides an up-to-date list of the names and locations of all sub-processors.